Introduction

 Creating Wallets for Existing Customers

-- In sandbox, the default Wallet Terms will be created with the name
+- Sandbox Setup: In the sandbox, name the Wallet Terms

 walletDefault